umar2code/azure-quickstart-templates/101-logic-app-ftp-to-blob/README.md

     <img src="http://armviz.io/visualizebutton.png"/>
 </a>

 This template allows you to create a Logic app that listens to a folder on an FTP server and will copy it to an Azure Blob container.
-You can add an additional triggers or actions to customize it to your needs..
+You can add an additional triggers or actions to customize it to your needs.